bugsbugsbux/jjj/understanding-j.md

 </ b.0              NB. same when created by modifiers; compare to <b.0
 ```

-If an argument has a higher rank than is allowed it is broken into
+If an argument has a **higher rank than is allowed it is broken into
-pieces of this rank called "cells".
+pieces of this rank called "cells"**.
 The verb then operates on each of
 this cells individually and finally all results are returned.

 ```J